Sol logoSol Helps

 What Sol Helps adds (as a layer)

-A lightweight way to make recurring confusion visible, consolidated, and trackable — using the words users actually use — so you can prioritise clarity work and verify whether it improved comprehension.
+A lightweight way to turn recurring confusion into Customer Confusion Insights — making it visible, consolidated, and trackable using the words users actually use, so you can prioritise clarity work and verify whether comprehension improved.Already clear on the fit?
+Compare pricing and plans.

 Non-fit